London

 —

-If you ever end up in Schiphol Airport in Amsterdam, Changi in Singapore, or Cincinnati/Northern Kentucky International Airport, you would possibly spot some uncommon, futuristic-looking vehicles — totally electrical, self-driving, and designed to assist transfer baggage and folks round.
+If you ever end up in Schiphol Airport in Amsterdam, Changi in Singapore, or Cincinnati/Northern Kentucky International Airport, you may spot some uncommon, futuristic-looking vehicles — totally electrical, self-driving, and designed to assist transfer baggage and other people round.

 The three airports are amongst these the place British firm Aurrigo, a pioneer in autonomous vehicles for airports, is testing its merchandise.